ZhenjianYang/SoraVoice-Deprecated/README.md

 ###NOTE: Status of mute will not be saved.###

 ~~~~

-I don't think I need to explain how it works, as it's self explanatory enough, right?

 ## External libraries used in this project
 -   [libVorbis & libOgg](https://www.xiph.org/), licensed under the [BSD-like license](https://www.xiph.org/licenses/bsd/).